ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   an ARM interconnect IP.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
 This erratum is still open.

+- ``ERRATA_A78_AE_2743229``: This applies erratum 2743229 workaround to
+   Cortex-A78AE CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2 of the CPU.
+It is fixed in r0p3.

 For Cortex-A78C, the following errata build flags are defined :

 - ``ERRATA_A78C_1827430`` : This applies errata 1827430 workaround to